Our Commitment to Racial Justice & Equity

 Update from President & CEO John R. Ryan on Internal Actions CCL Is Taking to Advance an Equitable, Diverse, and Inclusive Culture

-Following the killing of George Floyd, a powerful movement for racial justice and equity has gained momentum globally — and CCL is committed to engaging with these critical and historic efforts to identify and rectify systemic racism and bias in communities and organizations where we have influence throughout the world.
+Following the killing of George Floyd, a powerful movement for racial justice and equity has gained momentum globally — and the Center for Creative Leadership (CCL)® is committed to engaging with these critical and historic efforts to identify and rectify systemic racism and bias in communities and organizations where we have influence throughout the world.

 Our Board of Trustees, Board of Governors, and Executive Team understand this journey begins at home with the actions we take at CCL to continue to advance an equitable, diverse, and inclusive (EDI) culture within our own organization.

 Our internal EDI team researched best practices for anti-racism work within organizations, drawing on insights from external experts and our own clients.
 We looked closely at feedback and observations offered by CCL staff via our race conversations, while also reviewing our internal policies and practices.
 Additionally, we are internally leveraging our REAL™ framework, which helps clients committed to EDI initiatives Reveal Relevant Opportunities, Elevate Equity, Activate Diversity, and Lead Inclusively.

 As a result, we are focused on change in 5 key areas: policy, training, employee engagement, talent recruitment, and leadership.

 Actions taken related to Policy include:

 - A high-level U.S. pay audit for CCL employees was completed and shared with U.S. staff in September 2020.
 It examined the relationship between average pay for CCL employees and the pay grade midpoint for their jobs.
 Results were reported by gender, ethnicity, generational group, and other factors.
 More recently data was also shared regarding the representation of gender and ethnicity by career level at CCL and for the U.S. workforce.